Managing Burnout In the Workplace:

 Bullies in the workplace exist.
 Feeling undermined or micro-managed can also lead to feeling of burnout on the job.

-3. No Work-Life Balance or A Lack of Engaging Work
+No Work-Life Balance or A Lack of Engaging Work:

 Finally, workers can experience burnout when they have no work-life balance.
-When you are constantly working, or thinking about work and what needs to be done, you're setting yourself up for burnout.
+When you are constantly working, or thinking what needs to be done at work, you’re setting yourself up for burnout.